Jupiter345/DSBA_DL_Project/README.md

 # DSBA_DL_Project
-Semantic Image Segmentation of arial imagery
+Semantic Image Segmentation of aerial imagery

 This project was given as a final project in our Masters' program's Foundation of Deep Learning course.